 Here are some of my favorite things that vinegar can be used for.
 I am sure there are hundreds other that you may come up with.

-- mix equal parts white vinegar and water in a bucket.
+- Keyboard cleaning: mix equal parts white vinegar and water in a bucket.
 Dampen a clean cloth in the solution and used it to clean off your computer mouse and keyboard.

-- as a drain cleaner.
+- Drain cleaner.
 Just use a funnel to pour in 1/2 cup baking soda followed by 1 cup vinegar.

-- Soak your sponges in a container of white vinegar and leave them overnight.
+- Deodorize sponges.
+Soak your sponges in a container of white vinegar and leave them overnight.
 Squeeze them out in the morning, and they will be refreshed and ready for use.

-- Use a watering can, a spray bottle or a pump-sprayer to apply the white vinegar and use the mixture to spray on weeds in your garden.
+- Weed killer.
+Use a watering can, a spray bottle or a pump-sprayer to apply the white vinegar and use the mixture to spray on weeds in your garden.

-- And my favorite: To keep cut flowers fresh longer (or even perk up the ones that have drooped) add 2 tbsp of white vinegar and 1 tbsp of sugar to a vase of water.
+- Make Flowers Last longer – my favorite: To keep cut flowers fresh longer (or even perk up the ones that have drooped) add 2 tbsp of white vinegar and 1 tbsp of sugar to a vase of water.
 Your flowers will last days longer than just plain water.